flashboss/cities-generator/README.md

 Generates a descriptor file for the cities choosing:

 - **-c:** the country of the generated cities named by the first two characters for example **GB** and **IT**.
 If not specified the default locale of the machine is used.
+- **-l:** the language code for the location names (e.g., "it", "en").
+If not specified, defaults to "it".
 - **-s:** the case for the name of the cities.
 Can be true or false or none will be true as default.
 - **-d:** true if you allow duplicated names of cities.
 Else none or false.
 - **-p:** choose the first provider to create the file descriptor.
 You can choose for **GB**: BRITANNICA or GEONAMES.
 For **IT**: COMUNIITALIANI, WIKIPEDIA or EXTRAGEONAMES.
 For all other countries the provider is GEONAMES.
 Else start a default.